drts01/presentation--ci-cd-101/slides/011-define_ci.md

 * Greater Visibility

 <aside class="notes">
-* Every change is automaticly tested
+* Every change is automatically tested
-* making debuging easier
+* making debugging easier
 * also making it easier to refactor.
-* And can track all changes
+* Able to audit all modification.
 </aside>
 </section>
 <!-- -->